ministryofjustice/justice-gov-uk/.github/README.md

 | Integration             | App files, MariaDB, Minio, Local CDN              |
 | Acceptance & Functional | PHP-FPM, Nginx, MariaDB, Minio, Local CDN, Chrome |

+### Installation log

+The test packages have been installed by running `composer require --dev lucatume/wp-browser` from inside the spec container.

+wp-browser was initialised by running `vendor/bin/codecept init wpbrowser` from inside the spec container.

+When prompted to use a portable configuration based on PHP built-in server, Chromedriver and SQLite, the answer was no.
+This is because these services are already provided by the docker-compose environment.

+Changes to the default installation include:

+- rename `tests` directory to `spec`.
+- move `codeception.yml` from the project root to the spec directory.
+- amend file paths within `codeception.yml` accordingly.
+- add scripts to the `composer.json` file to run the tests, e.g. running `vendor/bin/codecept` with `-c` to specify the codeception config file.

 <!-- License badge -->